cambiotraining/ml-unsupervised/setup.md

 [https://cambiotraining.github.io/ml-unsupervised/](https://cambiotraining.github.io/ml-unsupervised/)

-* (Optional) In order to access the files on your computer, you can save them to your Google Drive (in a directory named `ml-unsupervised`) and mount the drive in Colab.
+* (Optional) In order to access the files on your computer, you can save them to your Google Drive (in a directory named `data`) and mount the drive in Colab.
 Open a new Google Colab notebook.
 Then create a new code cell and type the following commands (and then click the play button to run the cell):

 ```python
 from google.colab import drive